 Wait for Rental Prices to Go Down

-Throughout the course of the COVID-19, many first-run movies have been released as video-on-demand (VOD) rentals at the same time they’re released in theaters.
+Throughout COVID-19, many first-run movies have been released as video-on-demand (VOD) rentals at the same time they’re released in theaters.

 While some of them are available for free to subscribers of certain streaming services, others require consumers to pay rental fees.